 Below are 17 nutrient-rich foods that have been shown to keep hair healthy and full.
 And while we’re on the subject of aging, you won’t want to miss our exclusive report: 30 Foods You Should Never Eat After Age 30.

 In some cases (particularly in women), a mineral deficiency is the cause of hair loss.
-“It’s important to make sure you don’t have a lack of something in your diet that could be leading to hair loss,” says dermatologist Dr. Carolyn Jacob.
+“It’s important to make sure you don’t have a lack of something in your diet that could be leading to hair loss,” says dermatologist Carolyn Jacob, MD, FAAD.
 “We check protein levels, iron, iron storage, vitamin D and a number of other labs to make sure you don’t have deficiencies.”

 The human body can do a lot of crazy stuff, like turning sunlight into bone-strengthening vitamin D. Something it can’t do, however, is make omega-3 fatty acids.
 In addition to helping you stay fit and disease free, omega-3’s enable you to grow hair and keep it shiny and full.

 Eggs are packed with a B vitamin called biotin, which helps hair grow and strengthens brittle fingernails.
 Not having enough of this vitamin can lead to hair loss.
-Other good sources of biotin: almonds, avocados and salmon.
+Other good sources of biotin: almonds, avocados, and salmon.

-Full of protein, iron, zinc and biotin, lentils also have plenty of folic acid.
+Full of protein, iron, zinc, and biotin, lentils also have plenty of folic acid.
 The body needs folic acid to restore the health of red blood cells that supply skin and scalp with hair-healthening oxygen.
 Foods rich in folic acid are also good for healthy sperm.

 Zinc is an important mineral for overall health.
 When you don’t have enough, you can experience hair loss — even in your eyelashes!
-Debé notes that zinc supplementation has been shown to improve hair loss in women with polycystic ovary syndrome (PCOS).
+Dr. Debé notes that zinc supplementation has been shown to improve hair loss in women with polycystic ovary syndrome (PCOS).
 How?
 Zinc helps the cells responsible for building hair do their thing.
 You can also find rich stores of zinc in beef, crab and lobster.

 Notice how your muscles don’t grow (and even shrink) when you’re not getting enough protein?
 The same thing might happen to your hair.
-Without sufficent dietary protein, hair essentially goes on strike.
+Without sufficient dietary protein, hair essentially goes on strike.
 Less new hair will replace what’s falling out (about 50-100 hairs a day), and you’ll experience a net hair loss.
-To get protein from meat, pick lean options like chicken, fish, grass-fed beef or lean pork loin.
+To get protein from meat, pick lean options like chicken, fish, or lean pork loin.
 They have less saturated fat than the stuff you’ll find sealed in styrofoam dishes at the supermarket.

 Vitamin E is a powerful antioxidant that can actually absorb damaging UV light and protect skin cells.
 It also repairs sun damage on the scalp, which can cause hair to thin.
-In one study, “Tocotrienols, or different types of vitamin E supplements, were studied for eight months in patients with hair loss,” says Debé.
+In one study, “Tocotrienols, or different types of vitamin E supplements, were studied for eight months in patients with hair loss,” says Dr. Debé.
 Thirty-eight people received the supplement, and some received a placebo.
-The supplemented group had a 34% improvement in hair growth.”
-Debé notes that although the amount of tocotrienols used in this study is difficult to get from diet alone, barley is a very good source.
+The supplemented group had a 34 percent improvement in hair growth.”
+Dr. Debé notes that although the amount of tocotrienols used in this study is difficult to get from diet alone, barley is a very good source.

 Nuts and Seeds

 Dermatologists treating hair loss look at the level of ferritin in your blood, because they can deduce what your body is doing with all the iron they told you to add to your diet during your initial consultation.
-If you’d been eating plenty of bok choy — which is super iron rich — they would likely see a spike in your ferritin levels.
+If you’d been eating plenty of bok choy — which is super iron-rich — they would likely see a spike in your ferritin levels.